-The City has ongoing consultations with these organizations as they are regularly funded through federal grants.
+The City has ongoing consultations with a number of these organizations as they are regularly funded through federal grants.
+Other organizations were involved in outreach related to the PY2024 application process.
 Program interaction occurs during the application process and throughout the program year as individual projects are completed.
 Monthly reporting occurs to assist with project coordination and to understand needed staff support, capacity building, or other desired services.